An innocent looking implementation bug in Apache’s new HTTP/2 module (

 Yandex is a search engine that controls 45 % of the Russian and 20 % of the Ukrainian search market.
 When their YandexBot fails to retrieve pages from your site more than a handful of times, your site is dropped from search results.
 The problem manifest itself in Yandex.Webmaster tools as “Extraction error: Your server is configured to transfer compressed data using gzip or deflate.
-The compressed file has been corrupted and cannot be unpacked by our indexing robot.”
+The compressed file has been corrupted and can’t be unpacked by our indexing robot.”
 The error message is entirely misleading, as the real issue is something else entirely.

 The problem is tracked in the Apache project as bug #59311 and it has been resolved on the master branch.
 The fix will be included in the next major release.
 However, it has also been proposed back-ported to their next maintenance release, Apache 2.4.21, which is expected in the beginning of July.

 Until the official fix is released, you can still work around the issue in Apache configuration by entirely removing the problematic header.
 This shouldn’t have any adverse side effects and wouldn’t break HTTP/2 nor HTTP/1.1 support on your server.

 The problem currently affects the 0,04% of the top one million websites as of 2016-05-19.
 Affected websites were determined by crawling the Alexa Top 1 Million websites and looking in their response headers.
 (This measurement is probably not representative as any affected website would see less traffic and possibly drop out of the top one million list as a result.)

 Protocols h2 http/1.1 directive.